deagustinchristian/Rock-Paper-Scissors/README.md

 ### Unfixed Bugs

-As far as I know there are no unfixed bugs.
+As far as I know, there are no unfixed bugs.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - Go to Github and choose the correct repository, in this case it was ROCK-PAPER-SCISSORS
+  - Go to Github and choose the correct repository, in this case, it was ROCK-PAPER-SCISSORS
   - Then go to the SETTINGS tab
   - Then scroll down to where it says PAGES click on it
   - Here you go to SOURCE then select the MAIN or MASTER branch and press SAVE